 Both Fannie Mae and Freddie Mac have their own version of the Automated Underwriting System, often referred to as AUS.
 Both Fannie Mae and Freddie Mac Automated Underwriting System works as follows:

-- Most mortgage lenders will have mortgage lender overlays which are additional mortgage lending requirements that are in addition to the minimum mortgage lending guidelines by the particular mortgage loan program such as FHA, VA, USDA, Fannie Mae, and Freddie Mac.
+- Most lenders will have overlays which are additional mortgage requirements that are in addition to the minimum mortgage lending guidelines by the particular loan program such as FHA, VA, USDA, Fannie Mae, and Freddie Mac

-Gustan Cho is the Editor In Chief Of Gustan Cho Associates Mortgage And Real Estate Information Center and a mortgage loan originator.
-Gustan Cho and The Gustan Cho Team at Gustan Cho Associates are experts on FHA Loans, VA Loans, USDA Loans, Conventional Loans, Reverse Mortgage, FHA 203k Loans, Non-QM Loans, and alternative financing loan programs.
-The Gustan Cho Team at Gustan Cho Associates is a one stop lending shop and specializes in originating and funding government and Fannie/Freddie mortgages with no lender overlays.
+Alex Carlucci is An Associate Contributing Editor and Senior Vice President Of Gustan Cho Associates Mortgage And Real Estate Information Center and a mortgage loan originator.
+The Gustan Cho Team at Gustan Cho Associates are experts on FHA, VA, USDA, Conventional Loans, Reverse Mortgage, FHA 203k Loans, Non-QM Loans, and alternative financing loan programs.
+Gustan Cho Associates is a one-stop lending shop and specializes in originating and funding government and Fannie/Freddie mortgages with no lender overlays.
 As long as you, as the borrower, can get an approve/eligible per DU FINDINGS and/or LP FINDINGS, and can satisfy the conditions on the automated findings, you can rest assured that your FHA Loan will close.
-Gustan Cho is a mortgage banker and can originate, fund, and service FHA, VA Loans, USDA Loans, and Conventional Loans with minimal or no lender overlays.
-Gustan Cho and The Gustan Cho Team at Gustan Cho Associates is available to take your phone call 7 days a week and answer any questions you may have and issue you a pre-approval letter.
+Gustan Cho Associates are mortgage bankers.
+We can originate, fund, and service FHA, VA Loans, USDA Loans, and Conventional Loans with no lender overlays.
+Gustan Cho Associates is available to take your phone call 7 days a week and answer any questions you may have an issue you a pre-approval letter.
 We are available 7 days a week, evenings, weekends, and holidays.
 Please contact us at 262-716-8151 or text us for faster response.
 Or email us at email@example.com.